 All components of the QAPI are data driven.
-Utilizing the reports from the systems outlined above, feedback from members and providers, plan level and provider level HEDIS® results, care management and utilization management activities and network analysis, HAP Empowered MI Health Link conducts an internal review to evaluate the effectiveness of the QAPI.
+Utilizing the reports from the systems outlined above, feedback from members and providers, plan level and provider level HEDIS[®] results, care management and utilization management activities and network analysis, HAP Empowered MI Health Link conducts an internal review to evaluate the effectiveness of the QAPI.
 Measures of performance before and after interventions are reviewed and compared to benchmarks.
-Action plans are developed for selected HEDIS® reported measures.
+Action plans are developed for selected HEDIS[®] reported measures.
 These action plans identify the tasks associated with correcting any deficiencies and improving care and outcomes.
+The QAPI and annual evaluation are made available to members and providers upon request and are also found on the website.